ZhiYeG/ZhiyeG.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computer Science Ph.D. candidate at the University of Missouri.
 I obtained my B.S. and M.S. in Electrical Engineering at University of Xiamen, China.
-I was a software inter at Xiamen Weixintai Technology Co.,Ltd. During college, I was a member of the RCS Robot Team of Xiamen University, where I met many interesting people and established my future direction
+I was a software intern at Xiamen Weixintai Technology Co.,Ltd. During college, I was a member of the RCS Robot Team of Xiamen University, where I met many talent people and established my future direction.

 <font size=5>Research</font>